 Armenia is small and the population is low.
-While it’s possible to cover the country end-to-end from Georgia to Iran in a week, it’s really worth taking the time to explore the minor routes that lead off the road down to the Iranian border.
+While it’s possible to cycle tour across the country from Georgia to Iran in a week, it’s really worth taking the time to explore the minor routes that lead off the road down to the Iranian border.
 Many of these are unpaved and will see very little in the way of foreign tourists from year to year.
-This, in fact, is at the core of my recommendation for cycling here.
+This, in fact, is at the core of my recommendation for cycle touring in Armenia.

 Lake Sevan, a large high-altitude lake at nearly 2km above sea level, is one of Armenia’s natural wonders.
 Although a popular destination for summer day-trippers from the capital, much of the lakeside is quiet and accessible away from the tourist beaches around the peninsular – perfect for wild-camping and swimming in its chilly yet clear waters.